Skip to main content

 Gagging is a sign that your baby is protecting their airway and clearing food from the back of their mouth.

-Gagging brings food forward into your baby’s mouth so that they can chew it more or try to swallow a smaller amount.
+Gagging brings food forward into your baby’s mouth.
+They can then chew it more or try to swallow a smaller amount.

 How long gagging lasts